Things to do in Hong Kong with kids: Attractions for a family vacation

 things to do in hong kong with kids, hong kong attractions for kids, hong kong family holidayWhat makes Ocean Park special is that it combines fun theme park rides and thrills along with a well-maintained animal park.
 The aquarium is fantastic with many marine animals for kids to enjoy including jellyfish, a shark tank and an exhibit on Arctic creatures.
 When kids get tired of waiting in lines for rides, there is plenty for them to do by walking the trails and exploring the well-curated Asian Animals exhibition.

-Adult tickets cost $480 HKG and children 3 – 11 years old pay half price.
 Children 3 and under are admitted free.
-I recommend you plan your visit in advance using their itinerary planner to map your favorite attractions in the order you want to see them.
+I recommend you book entry tickets and plan your visit in advance using their itinerary planner to map your favorite attractions in the order you want to see them.
 You can easily spend a full day here from when the park opens at 10 am to close at 8 pm.
 The entire family will enjoy a day at Ocean Park in Hong Kong!

 Stanley Market